 - They can increase your blood pressure, too.
 If you have problems with high blood pressure or cardiovascular disease, taking a shower that’s too hot can make these conditions worse.

-Another approach to try is what Keferstein describes as a contrast shower, which is an age-old technique developed by Dr. Sebastian Kneipp.
+Another approach to try is what Keferstein describes as a contrast shower, which is an age-old technique Dr. Sebastian Kneipp developed.